Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 * Requires the command-line tool `wpscan` in `PATH`.
 It is a Ruby gem: `sudo gem install wpscan`.
 Install it system-wide, not for a single account: a gem in a user's home is invisible to the monitoring agent and to `sudo`.
 Version 4.0.0 or newer is recommended; on an older release the backup folder enumeration is skipped automatically.
 * A missing `wpscan` is reported as WARNING, not as UNKNOWN.
 WordPress is a preferred target, so the scanner belongs on a host serving it, and its absence is a state the administrator has to fix rather than an internal problem of this check.
 * A full scan takes minutes, not seconds. `--scan-timeout` therefore defaults to 1800 seconds instead of the 8 seconds other checks use, and the shipped Director command raises its own timeout accordingly.
 Schedule the check once per day.
 * Without a WPScan API token there is no vulnerability data at all.
 Version detection, the outdated flags and every exposure still work, so the check remains useful, but the "known vulnerabilities" class stays empty.
 The check says so in its output instead of reporting a clean result, and `--no-vuln-data-severity` decides whether that alerts.
-See the API Token section below.
+A free token with a small daily request quota is available at <https://wpscan.com/register>.
+* The token is looked up in three places, in this order: `--api-token`, `--api-token-file` (first line of the file), and an already exported `WPSCAN_API_TOKEN` environment variable.
+Prefer `--api-token-file` with a file owned by the monitoring user and mode `0600`: it keeps the token out of the monitoring configuration and out of the Director basket.
+Whichever way it is supplied, the check hands it to `wpscan` through the environment and never on the command line, so it does not appear in the process list of the scanning host.
+* Without a token, the `vp` and `vt` enumeration choices (vulnerable plugins, vulnerable themes) would make `wpscan` abort before it starts.
+The check downgrades them to `p` and `t` automatically, so a missing token results in a scan without vulnerability data rather than in an UNKNOWN result.
+* The time limit is `--scan-timeout`, not the `--timeout` the other checks use.
+It bounds the whole scan, which runs for minutes, rather than a single network read of a few seconds, and the two would be read as the same thing under one name.
+* The finding table stops after 50 rows and states how many were left out.
+That is a display limit only: the state is determined by every finding, and the performance data counts them all.
 * The scan sends a large number of requests to the target and probes for backup files and admin endpoints.
 Run it against your own sites only, and expect it to show up in the access log and in any WAF or fail2ban rule set.
 * On a stock WordPress the check reports WARNING out of the box: `readme.html` is reachable, the external WP-Cron is enabled and at least one username is usually enumerable.
 These are genuine hardening findings, not false alarms.
 Address them, or accept them with `--ignore`.
 * `--path` is optional in practice.
 If it points nowhere, or at an installation the monitoring user cannot read, the check falls back to pure black box mode and says so.
 It never turns a finished scan into an UNKNOWN, so a permission change on the web root cannot hide a critical finding.